Apstra Operating System

-Operate with continuous validations: AOS auto-validates your service expectations, executes test cases, and generates alerts and telemetry.
+Validate: AOS auto-validates your service expectations, executes test cases, and generates alerts and telemetry.

 When you make changes dynamically — either to the physical infrastructure (add a rack, replace a switch) — or virtual network (add a virtual network, delete virtual network, add end-point to virtual network), AOS implements these in an intent-driven, closed-loop manner.

 When the user changes the intent, AOS implements the change and validates that the change was indeed implemented as intended.